ucb-bar/hammer/doc/Hammer-Basics/Hammer-Overview.rst

 A techonology plugin consists of two or more files: a ``*.tech.json`` and a ``defaults.yml``.

 The ``*.tech.json`` contains pointers to relevant PDK files and fundamental technology constants.
-These values are not meant to be overriden, nor can they be.
+These values are not meant to be overriden, nor can they be for the time being.

 ``defaults.yml`` sets default technology variables for Hammer to consume, which may be specific to this technology or generic to all.
 These values may be overriden by design-specific configurations.
 An example of this is shown in ``hammer/src/hammer-vlsi/technology/asap7/``, and how to setup a technology plugin is documented in more detail in the :ref:`technology` section.